oxi-dev0/Texture-Graph/bin/Release/library/Nodes/README.md

 # Texture Graph Nodes

 These are the core nodes for the Texture Graph app.
-They are written in the Texture Graph Node Language, and are loaded into the Library window, as well as compiled at runtime.
+They are written in the Texture Graph Node Language, and are loaded by the Texture Graph app to be compiled and evaluated at Runtime.

 # TGNode Language v0.8 Documentation
-> This language is not smart and requires specific spacing to work.
-Each token must be seperated by a space, and each keyword must be seperated by a newline.
+> This language is not smart and requires specific spacing to work;
+> Each token must be seperated by a space, and each keyword must be separated by a newline.

 A VSCode syntax extension can be found [here](https://github.com/oxi-dev0/TGNL)

-## Table of Contents
+**Index**
 - [Types](#types)
 - [Overview](#overview)
   - [Metadata Definition](#metadata-definition)